 Matt Fairhurst is the co-founder and CEO of Skedulo, a leading mobile workforce management platform.
 Matt’s background is in user experience and user interface design, and, from this, he has a passion for building great products.
 He spends his time working between the global headquarters in San Francisco and the engineering/product development headquarters in Brisbane, Australia.

-Fundraising Process : get guidance from A to Z.
+Fundraising or Acquisition Process: get guidance from A to Z.

-Investor Access : connect with the right investors for your business and close them
+Investor and Buyer Access: connect with the right investors or buyers for your business and close them.

 Alejandro: Alright, hello everyone and welcome to the deal maker show.
 So super exciting the guest that we have today.
 We’re gonna be talking about building scaling financing.
 You know, figuring out your way through the venture world without having any clue of what’s going on in the space.
 But you know definitely he’s built something really meaningful.
 So I think that.
 Let’s welcome our guests today I think you’re gonna really be inspired with his journey.
 So without Fartherdo Matt Fairhurst: Fairhurst welcome to the dealmaker show.